Are the Bylaw Compliance, Enforcement & Investigative Skills courses right for you?

 Textbooks & Supplies

 There are no extra book or supply costs.
-All required course materials are supplied when you attend class.
+All required course materials are embedded online or supplied when you attend class in-person.

-Register online for courses by selecting the course title in the courses section of this website or found at the bottom of this webpage.
+Register online for courses by selecting the course title in the courses section of this webpage.
+Register early, as classes fill quickly.

 Important Dates

-This is an open enrolment program.
+This is an open enrollment program.
 There are no application deadlines or set start dates.

 - Grade 12 English (or equivalent education) and fluency in the English language (written and oral)